ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `SDK_BaseController.ControllerElements elementType` - The element type on the controller.
-   * `Color color` - The colour to highlight the controller element to.
+   * `Color color` - The Color to highlight the controller element to.
-   * `float fadeDuration` - The duration in time to fade from the initial colour to the target colour.
+   * `float fadeDuration` - The duration in seconds to fade from the initial color to the target color.
  * Returns
    * _none_